 - Preheat oven to 425 degrees F. Line a baking sheet with parchment paper.

 - In a small bowl, add together the milk and vinegar.
 This makes vegan buttermilk.
 Let sit together for 5 minutes.
-Then, add in brown sugar, melted butter, cinnamon, vanilla and nutmeg.
+Then, into the same bowl, add in brown sugar, melted butter, cinnamon, vanilla and nutmeg.
 Combine well, set aside.

-- Add in sweet potato mixture, careful not to overmix.
+- Add in mashed sweet potatoes and liquid mixture, careful not to overmix.
 The dough will be a bit rough and still have bits here and there.

 - Trim off the rough edges to square off the sides to help with the rising.
 Then cut into 8 equal portions.
 Transfer to prepared baking sheet, spacing biscuits evenly.